Preserve Bcc and expanded distribution group recipients for eDiscovery

 A. No. This information is not included in message headers, and isn't visible to To/Cc recipients.
 The sender can see the Bcc field stored in the original message stored in their mailbox.
 Compliance officers can see this information when searching the sender's mailbox.

-Q. How can I ensure expanded distribution group recipients are always preserved?
+Q. How can I ensure that expanded distribution group recipients are always preserved?

-A. To ensure expanded distribution group members are always preserved with a message, Place all mailboxes on hold.
+A. To ensure that expanded distribution group members are always preserved with a message, Place all mailboxes on hold or create an organization-wide Microsoft 365 retention policy.

 Q. Which types of groups are supported?